 Your vehicle's exhaust contains carbon monoxide gas.
-You should have no problem with carbon monoxide entering the vehicle in normal driving if you maintain your vehicle properly.
+Carbon monoxide should not enter the vehicle in normal driving if you maintain your vehicle properly and follow the information on this page.

-Have the exhaust system inspected for leaks whenever:
+Have the exhaust system inspected for leaks whenever

 - The vehicle is raised for an oil change. - You notice a change in the sound of the exhaust. - The vehicle was in an accident that may have damaged the underside.